dymio/codenohito_book/rules/rails_server_config.md

     # add the line with content of `id_rsa.pub` from client
     chmod 600 ~/.ssh/authorized_keys

-Right now you can access to user from your local computer without entering password.
+Right now you have access to user from your local computer without entering password.

 Prepare directory of project